“How would you growth hack my business?”

 Now, all these great companies do have 1 thing in common.

-They all had a processed way of experimenting as fast as they can to understand what works and what doesn’t work for them.
+They all had a processed way of experimenting to understand what works and what doesn’t work for them.

 The faster they run experiments in a processed way, the faster they would gain knowledge and the better their odds on survival.